 4. Leash and/or Pet Carrier

-Be sure to include a leash (preferably one that is reflective) for dogs or a pet carrier for cats or small dogs so that you can safely secure and transport your pet without risking that they will run away and get lost.
+Be sure to include a leash (preferably one that is reflective) for dogs or a pet carrier for cats or small to medium sized dogs so that you can safely secure and transport your pet without risking that they will run away and get lost.
+SHERPA®’s Elevation Carrier doubles as a carrier + backpack, making it easy to grab your pets and go!
+You can even pre-pack and store disaster kit supplies in this backpack carrier knowing you’ll have a carrier ready for your small pet when you need it.

 Be sure to store your disaster kit and carriers in a location where they are readily accessible.
 Storing these where you cannot find them or easily get to them negates their usefulness.